UW–Madison is a world-renowned academic institution that is known as one of America's 'Public Ivy' universities.

 According to the US News and World Report half the applicants admitted to the University of Wisconsin have a SAT score between 1340 and 1510 or an ACT score of 28 and 32.

-However, In light of the limited availability of ACT and SAT testing because of COVID-19, the University of Wisconsin–Madison received authorization from the University of Wisconsin System Board of Regents to waive the requirement for applicants to submit an ACT or SAT test score as a part of their application to the university through the spring 2025 term.
+However, in light of the limited availability of ACT and SAT testing because of COVID-19, the University of Wisconsin–Madison received authorization from the University of Wisconsin System Board of Regents to waive the requirement for applicants to submit an ACT or SAT test score as a part of their application to the university through the spring 2025 term.

 How Kings Can Help You Study at UW-Madison